dhub100/GenAI_project/README.md

  - What is the purpose of the Junior Anti-Sex League in 1984
  - What role does the Junior Anti-Sex League play in Orwell’s dystopian society ...
-Retrieving context and generating answer...
-Done!
+Retrieving relevant context...
+Compressing retrieved context...
+Generating final answer...

 Final Answer:
 The Junior Anti-Sex League is a propaganda organization that promotes the Party’s ideology...

+Sources:
+ - book George Orwell 1984 p.
+47 chunk 47-2

+Role used: debate
 ```

 ---

 ## Key Improvements Compared to a Basic RAG

-This project implements four practical enhancements to move from a **naive RAG** to an **advanced RAG** system:
+This project implements several practical enhancements to move from a **naive RAG** to an **advanced RAG** system:

 1. **Semantic Chunking**
    Text is split by meaning and sentence boundaries, not fixed lengths.
    → Improves context quality and reduces semantic breaks.

 2. **Query Expansion**
-   The model can reformulate or enrich user queries to find more relevant chunks.
+   The model reformulates or enriches user queries to find more relevant chunks.
    → Increases retrieval accuracy.

 3. **Context Compression**
-   Retrieved chunks are summarized or cleaned before being passed to the LLM.
+   Retrieved chunks are summarized before being passed to the LLM.
    → Reduces token usage and improves answer precision.

-4. **Structured Prompting**
+4. **Structured Prompt Presets**
-   Clear prompt sections for system instruction, context, and question.
-   → Leads to more consistent and traceable model responses.
+   Predefined prompt templates for roles such as `default`, `academic`, `debate`, `psychology`, and `historical`.
+   → Allows consistent, role-specific analysis styles.

+5. **Configurable Chain Types**
+   Supports `stuff`, `refine`, and `map_reduce` chain modes for flexible retrieval QA behavior.

+6. **Switchable Embedding Backends**
+   Choose between **HuggingFace** or **Ollama** embeddings.
+   → Enables both CPU-only and fully local setups.

 ---